 My GM Has A Faulty 10-Speed Transmission.
 What Do I Do?

-If multiple repair attempts have been made on your General Motors vehicle, and your 10-speed transmission problems are still not fixed, your GM vehicle may be considered “defective” under the California Lemon Law.
-Under the lemon law, an owner of a defective vehicle or “lemon” may be eligible to get the vehicle replaced or repurchased by the auto manufacturer.
+If multiple repair attempts have been made and your GM transmission problems still aren’t resolved, your vehicle may be considered “defective” under the California Lemon Law.
+In these cases, the owner of a “lemon” may be eligible to have the vehicle replaced or repurchased by the auto manufacturer.

-However, if said owner is also included in a class action lawsuit for that specific model and/or defect, the lemon owner may need to opt out of the class action lawsuit before the specified deadline in order to retain the right to sue under the California Lemon Law.
+However, if that owner is included in a class action lawsuit related to the same model and/or defect, they may need to opt out of the class action before the deadline to retain the right to sue under the California Lemon Law.

 To learn more about the California Lemon Law and your legal rights, visit our guide on the California Lemon Law for more information.